wpdino/dinopack-for-elementor/readme.txt

 * Performance optimizations

 == Upgrade Notice ==

+= 1.0.2 =
+New widget management feature allows you to enable/disable individual widgets from the settings panel.
+All widgets remain enabled by default, so no action is required unless you want to hide specific widgets from the Elementor panel.

 = 1.0.0 =
 Initial release of DinoPack for Elementor.
 Install to get access to all widgets and features.